Skip to main content

 What we'll cover

-• Determining if life insurance offered through an employer is enough coverage
+How to determine if life insurance through an employer is enough

 Life insurance is a popular benefit for many American workers.
 If that includes you, you may be wondering if it provides enough coverage.
-The amount of life insurance right for you depends on your age, goals and budget.
-Carefully evaluate your own circumstances to determine if life insurance through work is sufficient for your needs.
+The right amount of life insurance for you depends on your age, goals and budget.
+Here's how to help determine if your employer's life insurance gives you the coverage you're looking for.

 What is employer-provided group life insurance?